RishabhRD/rs-stl/docs/design.md

 Different extension traits are used for algorithms that require different capabilities of collections like `RandomAccessCollectionExt`.

+## Iterators

+Slices can be seen as primitive for iteration for collections.
+And thus rs-stl can provide generic iterators for collections. rs-stl provides:

+1. `CollectionIterator`
+2. `MutableCollectionIterator`
+3. `LazyCollectionIterator`

+- `CollectionExt` exposes `iter()` method that returns `CollectionIterator` that iterates over `ElementRef` of collection.
+- `MutableCollectionExt` exposes `iter_mut()` method that returns `MutableCollectionIterator` that iterates over mutable references to elements of collection.
+- `LazyCollectionExt` exposes `lazy_iter()` method that returns `LazyCollectionIterator` that iterates over lazily computed element values of collection.

+`CollectionIterator` and `MutableCollectionIterator` are not rust stdlib's `Iterator` trait as `Iterator` trait can only yield owned values.
+Instead, they are lending iterator from `lender` crate that provides `Lender` trait for the same and respective iterator algorithms.

+rs-stl also exports multiple algorithms on collections that yield iterators like `split`, `split_mut`.

 ## Data Structures

 Implementation for these traits are provided for standard library data structures.